Making sure your tenancy deposit is legally compliant is more critical in 2026 than ever before.

 More than a million properties have been let on OpenRent – why not yours too?
 Add Listing Now

-Simply enter your monthly rent amount for the property you’re leasing, and we’ll instantly show you the maximum security deposit you can charge.
+Simply enter your monthly rent amount for the property you’re advertising, and we’ll instantly show you the maximum security deposit you can charge.

 Our calculator automatically adjusts the cap to six weeks’ rent if your annual rent surpasses £50,000, in line with the current regulations.